NEW: Learn SwiftData for free with my all-new book! >>

 As an alternative, radial gradients move outward in a circle shape, so instead of specifying a direction we specify a start and end radius – how far from the center of the circle the color should start and stop changing.
 For example:

-The last gradient type is called an angular gradient, although you might have heard it referred to elsewhere as a conic or conical gradient.
+The last gradient that's also a view is called an angular gradient, although you might have heard it referred to elsewhere as a conic or conical gradient.
 This cycles colors around a circle rather than radiating outward, and can create some beautiful effects.

 For example, this cycles through a range of colors in a single gradient, centered on the middle of the gradient: